 Happenings@ St. Gabriel's

 The Memorial Service for Sheena Lawrence will be held at Saint Gabriel’s on Saturday, September 9th at 11:00 a.m.
-This is a change from the original posted date of May 13th.
 Father Mike Freeman will officiate and will be assisted by Father Bill Combs, Father Bob Fessler and Mother Linda Pineo.
 Following the service, a reception will be held in the Parish Hall.
 Refreshments will be provided.
 Sheena loved Saint Gabriel’s and was an active member until her health deteriorated.
 We hope you will be able to attend and celebrate Sheena’s life and the contributions she made when she was active.

 Palm Sunday is the beginning of Holy Week.
 We hope you will be able to attend as many services as possible during this special week.